drj7z/gdrive/README.md

 Specifically 'SETTINGS' points to the file that 'gdrive-sync.sh' loads.
 So it is possible to override the defaults.

-By executing 'grive.sh init' gdrive directory (GDRIVE_DIR) is initialited and first synchronization starts.
+By executing 'gdrive-sync.sh setup' gdrive directory (GDRIVE_DIR) is initialited and first synchronization starts.
 Just after that is executed the 'installSync' phase where it is asked if continuos synchronization must be run by either cron or (ubuntu) start application.